joshtow/Orchestrate-Data-Pipeline-with-Step-Functions/README.md

 # Orchestrate Data Lake and Redshift with Step Functions
-This lab is provided as part of [AWS Innovate Data Edition](https://aws.amazon.com/events/aws-innovate/data/).

 :information_source: You will run this lab in your own AWS account and running this lab will incur some costs.
 Please follow directions at the end of the lab to remove resources to avoid future costs.